Causes of autism: Other in utero

 It has been hypothesized that folic acid taken during pregnancy could play a role in reducing cases of autism by modulating gene expression through an epigenetic mechanism.
 This hypothesis is supported by multiple studies.

 Prenatal stress, consisting of exposure to life events or environmental factors that distress an expectant mother, has been hypothesized to contribute to autism, possibly as part of a gene-environment interaction.
 Autism has been reported to be associated with prenatal stress both with retrospective studies that examined stressors such as job loss and family discord, and with natural experiments involving prenatal exposure to storms; animal studies have reported that prenatal stress can disrupt brain development and produce behaviors resembling symptoms of autism.
-However, other studies have cast doubts on this association, notably population based studies in England and Sweden finding no link between stressful life events and ASD.
+Other studies cast doubt on this association, notably population based studies in England and Sweden finding no link between stressful life events and autism.

 The fetal testosterone theory hypothesizes that higher levels of testosterone in the amniotic fluid of mothers pushes brain development towards improved ability to see patterns and analyze complex systems while diminishing communication and empathy, emphasizing "male" traits over "female", or in E-S theory terminology, emphasizing "systemizing" over "empathizing".
 One project has published several reports suggesting that high levels of fetal testosterone could produce behaviors relevant to those seen in autism.

 Based in part on animal studies, diagnostic ultrasounds administered during pregnancy have been hypothesized to increase the child's risk of autism.
 This hypothesis is not supported by independently published research, and examination of children whose mothers received an ultrasound has failed to find evidence of harmful effects.

 Some research suggests that maternal exposure to selective serotonin reuptake inhibitors during pregnancy is associated with an increased risk of autism, but it remains unclear whether there is a causal link between the two.
 There is evidence, for example, that this association may be an artifact of confounding by maternal mental illness.

+Maternal alcohol consumption

+A 2022 meta-analysis found no association between alcohol consumption during pregnancy and autism in offspring.